-- Check if either device is in secure/airplane mode and/or requires a code to be entered.
+- Check if either device is insecure/aeroplane mode and or requires a code to be entered.

 - Are you close enough?
-Most Bluetooth devices have a very limited range so get as close as possible.
+Most Bluetooth devices have a minimal range, so get as close as possible.
 It is best to place your devices on top of your phone, do not try to pair them while they are in your ears.

 - Ensure that you turn your hearing devices off then on again immediately before paring.

 - Are you close to a wi-fi router or other electronic device that may be generating interference?

 If none of these seems to be the problem, then try restarting both devices.